daverau/leafy/readme.md

-# Leafy: a phaser.io game experiment
+# Leafy's Trip: a phaser.js platform game

-Leafy is a platform game about finding your sister.
-You start at the edge of the woods where you can go right.
+Leafy's Trip is a platform game about finding your sister.
+It's also my first game I'm hoping to publish to the iOS App Store.

 ### Install locally
 1. `git clone https://github.com/daverau/leafy && cd leafy`